Sisysphus/Flux-and-Redux/README.md

     * **Only Pure Functions Change State** - Pure functions known as "reducers" receive the previous state and an action and return the next state.
 They return new state objects instead of mutating previous state.

+    Note: middleware is an ecosystem of utilities that arguements the functionality of dispatch().
+Among other things, it allows for async requests in a redux application.